ITRS acquires IP-Label. Read the press release.

 Credits

 API monitors use API credits to let you create and schedule monitors for execution.
 Uptrends uses credits to calculate the pricing for different monitoring services.
-If you create any type of API monitor, such as a Multi-step API (MSA) or Postman monitor, each HTTP request you perform counts as one credit.
+If you create a Multi-step API (MSA) monitor, each HTTP request you perform counts as one credit.
 For more information, refer to the Credits knowledge base article.

 By using the Uptrends website, you consent to the use of cookies in accordance with our Cookie Policy.